Bula, Camarines Sur: Demographics

 In the 2020 census, the population of Bula, Camarines Sur, was 73,143 people, with a density of sigfig 73,143/167.64.

 Language

 Majority of the people speak the Bula-Pili variant, a lowland dialect (sinaranəw) of Rinconada Bikol language, also known as Riŋkonāda.
 The population can also understand and speak Tagalog or Filipino language and English.

 Religion

 Majority of the population are Roman Catholic members which is the biggest bulk of Bulaeños adhering to Christian faith.
 The rest of population are followers of different Protestant denominations.

 Economy

-Despite staying as a 2nd class municipality, the LGU has been making a couple of improvements in the past few years.
-This is because there are some areas that need improvement of infrastructures.
+Despite staying as a 2nd class municipality, there have been improvements brought along by the Local Government Unit from the mid-2010s to the present to the year.
+This is because some areas need improvement of infrastructures.
 This also makes Bula a 1st class municipality.

+Bula was formerly included in the Metro Naga area before the designation was discontinued in 2017.

+Commercial and Industrial

+Commercial and Industrial are focused in the Centro part of the town situated in Sagrada.
+At the start of the 2020s, Micro Businesses in the town bloomed — recent developments such as the Palmeda Transcend Park in Brgy.
+Sagrada Familia acts as a center for Micro and franchise businesses.